hmslima/sambahsacompletegrammar/sambahsa.md

 **Som her pon id auror –** I'm here since dawn.

-**Pon kamdiu reidneute yu in plen diewo? –** For how long have you been riding in full daylight ?
-(We use here the durative suffix -neu-)
+**Pon kamdiu reidneute yu in plen diewo? –** For how long have you been riding in full daylight ? (notice the use of the durative -neu-, I'll talk about it in the appropriate chapter)

 **Pos {pos} –** after